tomtominator/Toms-Lathe-and-Saw/SpoonCreation.md

 ## Finishing

 Spoons are finished by initially sanded down to 200 grit with regular sandpaper, then micro mesh sanders polish the wood to a mirror finish.
-Snow River Products' Wood Oil is used to lacor and helps to bring out any remaining sawdust giving the spoon a false smoothness.
+Snow River Products' Wood Oil is used to lacquer and helps to bring out any remaining sawdust giving the spoon a false smoothness.
 After dry, it is covered in Briwax for protection, a natural feel, and grip.

 __________